ceticL3pfe/appelle-offre-frontend/README.md

-# This is the server side for the web app that we developed for CETIC SPA
+# This is the Client side of the web app that we developed for CETIC SPA